 To make the crust

 - A flaky crust depends entirely on two things: keep it cold and don't overwork it.
 My dough almost resembles crumbs when it goes into the fridge.

 - Mix flour, salt, and sugar in a large mixing bowl.
 Add cubes of very cold shortening to dry ingredients.
 Cut in with a pastry cutter or knife until a uniform crumbly mixture forms.
 Don't let it get warm!

-- Add about 3 tablespoon water and quickly mix in with a knife or pastry cutter.
-Add 2-3 more tablespoon as required.
+- Add about 3 tbsp water and quickly mix in with a knife or pastry cutter.
+Add 2-3 more tbsp as required.
 Dough should be crumbly and loose.
 Wrap tightly in clingfilm and place in freezer for 20 minutes.

 - Preheat oven to 200c.

 To prepare the Pie